centomila/BitwigBuddy-Documentation/docs-site/README.md

 # Project Documentation Site

-This repository contains the documentation for our project, built with VitePress.
+This repository contains the documentation for BitwigBuddy.
+The documentation website is built with VitePress.

 ## Development